Easterly Government Properties, Inc. (NYSE:DEA) Shares Sold by Allspring Global Investments Holdings LLC

-Allspring Global Investments Holdings LLC trimmed its position in shares of Easterly Government Properties, Inc. (NYSE:DEA – Get Rating) by 24.7% during the fourth quarter, Holdings Channel reports.
-The firm owned 30,981 shares of the real estate investment trust’s stock after selling 10,175 shares during the quarter.
+Allspring Global Investments Holdings LLC cut its holdings in Easterly Government Properties, Inc. (NYSE:DEA – Get Rating) by 24.7% during the 4th quarter, Holdings Channel.com reports.
+The fund owned 30,981 shares of the real estate investment trust’s stock after selling 10,175 shares during the quarter.
 Allspring Global Investments Holdings LLC’s holdings in Easterly Government Properties were worth $442,000 at the end of the most recent reporting period.

-Several other large investors also recently bought and sold shares of DEA.
-Tudor Investment Corp Et Al boosted its position in shares of Easterly Government Properties by 139.4% in the 3rd quarter.
-Tudor Investment Corp Et Al now owns 144,658 shares of the real estate investment trust’s stock worth $2,281,000 after buying an additional 84,228 shares in the last quarter.
-New York State Common Retirement Fund lifted its holdings in shares of Easterly Government Properties by 1.9% in the third quarter.
-New York State Common Retirement Fund now owns 403,606 shares of the real estate investment trust’s stock valued at $6,365,000 after purchasing an additional 7,337 shares in the last quarter.
-Nisa Investment Advisors LLC grew its position in shares of Easterly Government Properties by 29.4% in the third quarter.
-Nisa Investment Advisors LLC now owns 35,089 shares of the real estate investment trust’s stock valued at $562,000 after purchasing an additional 7,971 shares during the last quarter.
-Summit Global Investments increased its stake in shares of Easterly Government Properties by 3.1% during the 3rd quarter.
-Summit Global Investments now owns 33,000 shares of the real estate investment trust’s stock worth $520,000 after purchasing an additional 1,000 shares in the last quarter.
-Finally, Victory Capital Management Inc. raised its position in shares of Easterly Government Properties by 28.4% during the 3rd quarter.
-Victory Capital Management Inc. now owns 1,372,975 shares of the real estate investment trust’s stock worth $21,652,000 after purchasing an additional 303,315 shares during the last quarter.
-Institutional investors and hedge funds own 86.38% of the company’s stock.
+A number of other institutional investors and hedge funds also recently bought and sold shares of DEA.
+State Street Corp raised its holdings in shares of Easterly Government Properties by 12.7% in the 1st quarter.
+State Street Corp now owns 5,465,836 shares of the real estate investment trust’s stock worth $115,548,000 after purchasing an additional 614,888 shares in the last quarter.
+Alliancebernstein L.P. increased its holdings in shares of Easterly Government Properties by 208.3% in the third quarter.
+Alliancebernstein L.P. now owns 461,631 shares of the real estate investment trust’s stock valued at $7,280,000 after buying an additional 311,911 shares in the last quarter.
+Victory Capital Management Inc. lifted its position in shares of Easterly Government Properties by 28.4% during the 3rd quarter.
+Victory Capital Management Inc. now owns 1,372,975 shares of the real estate investment trust’s stock valued at $21,652,000 after acquiring an additional 303,315 shares during the last quarter.
+Bank of New York Mellon Corp boosted its stake in shares of Easterly Government Properties by 23.0% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 1,426,552 shares of the real estate investment trust’s stock worth $22,497,000 after acquiring an additional 266,769 shares in the last quarter.
+Finally, Vanguard Group Inc. grew its holdings in shares of Easterly Government Properties by 2.4% in the 3rd quarter.
+Vanguard Group Inc. now owns 10,646,010 shares of the real estate investment trust’s stock worth $167,888,000 after acquiring an additional 247,551 shares during the last quarter.
+86.38% of the stock is owned by institutional investors and hedge funds.

 Easterly Government Properties Dividend Announcement